See, on this summer’s ripple of love

 Floating up in the heat like a prayer.

-Here, in your hour, that kite’s blowing free
+Here, in your hour, the kite’s blowing free

 Ephemeral childhood, lovely to be